5rijan/Usync-extension/README.md

 **"Your Campus, Your Connection, All in One Place!"**

-uSync is a feature-rich Chrome extension designed to enhance your university experience.
-From managing timetables to exploring food options, tracking library occupancy, and staying productive, uSync helps you stay connected to the University of Sydney.
+USync is a feature-rich Chrome extension designed to enhance your university experience.
+From managing timetables to exploring food options, tracking library occupancy, and staying productive, USync helps you stay connected to the University of Sydney.

 ---